 During the 1980s and 1990s, The Washington Ballet continues to grow, performing full seasons in Washington, DC and touring internationally to China, Japan, Malaysia, Singapore, Russia, Spain, South America and more.

 In 1999, Septime Webre joins The Washington Ballet as the artistic director and steers the Company towards new challenges, expanding the repertoire and broadening the Company's scope.
 Mr. Webre also initiates DanceDC, The Washington Ballet's flagship outreach and education program that incorporates dance and academic subjects.

 October 2000, Septime Webre leads The Washington Ballet on an historic tour of Havana, making it the first American ballet company to perform in Cuba since 1960.

 Miss Day announces her retirement in 2003 and in August 2004, Rebecca Wright, former soloist with the Joffrey Ballet and American Ballet Theatre, becomes the Director of The Washington School of Ballet and served until her untimely death in January 2006.

 In December 2004, The Washington Ballet premieres Septime Webre's new production of The Nutcracker, set in historic Washington, DC, to much acclaim.

-THEARC, a joint-use facility that delivers first-rate programs and services of cultural, health, recreation and human development organizations to residents east of the Anacostia River, opens in April 2005.
+In April 2005, THEARC, a joint-use facility that delivers first-rate programs and services of cultural, health, recreation and human development organizations to residents east of the Anacostia River, opens.
 The Washington School of Ballet starts its first programming there in the Summer of 2005.